Empiree/DeftSharp.Windows.Input/DOCUMENTATION.md

 # KeyboardBinder

-This class allows you to modify the bindings of the specified keys.
+The KeyboardBinder class provides the ability to modify the bindings of the specified keys.
 All bindings are stored in the `BoundedKeys` property.

 > [!NOTE]
 > This class works with a single context.
 Therefore, all your objects of this class have the same state.

 ## Change the button bind

-To change the bind of a button, all you need to do is call the `Bind()` method.
+To change the button binding, you must call the `Bind()` method.
 This method always works, even if a bind already exists, it will just change it to a new one.

 ```c#
 var keyboardBinder = new KeyboardBinder();